We've Come for You All: Composition

-Bush opined that this record wasn't very different from their previous releases.
+Bush opined that We've Come for You All was reminiscent of his previous releases with the band.
 "It's still an Anthrax album with many different parts that can appeal to a wide audience.
 Our sound is recognizable each time you listen to one of our songs and that's something we really want for our music.
 You have the fastest rhythms, the more danceable ones, you have everything you can expect from an Anthrax record."
 Benante said that elements from their earlier albums are still present on the record, though it explores "other territories".
+For example, he revealed that the song "Cadillac Rock Box" was influenced by both Lynyrd Skynyrd and 1976—1977 era Kiss.

-Johnny Loftus from AllMusic described the music as a strained fusion of thrash and traditional heavy metal, accompanied by the harsh vocals of Bush.
+Critics have described We've Come for You All as similar to Anthrax's previous four albums, featuring groove metal, alternative metal and harsh vocals from Bush.
+However, it also introduces what Johnny Loftus from AllMusic calls "a volatile mix of thrash and conventional metal" that the band explored more on their following albums.
 He noted the record for using modern production techniques, as well as displaying melodies and instrumentation that have always been Anthrax's trademark.
-Magazine Rock Hard observed that the record was a combination of "tradition and modernity", with strong vocals and "thrashy" tunes.
+Rock Hard observed that the record was a combination of "tradition and modernity", with strong vocals and "thrashy" tunes.
 They pointed that the sound was extremely complex with "super fat" production, having nothing similar with the nu metal sound of the early 2000s.
 Exclaim! wrote that the songs had rock-based structures, unlike the band's earlier releases which featured "brutal beats and razor riffs".
 Gregory Bradley also noted that a couple of songs had "distinct hard-rock vibe", while others demonstrated "very metal" sound.
 In their guide to Anthrax discography, Kerrang! wrote that We've Come for You All was "leaning towards a groove-orientated hard rock sound" with several slower and radio friendly efforts.